Tim113/coding_practices/R.md

      - `MyServerFunction`, coupled with `MyServerFunctionUI`
    - Modularised code should be stored in a library in seperate files with the filename as the name of the function
      - `MyServerFunction.R` contains `MyServerFunction = function(input, output, ...)`
+ - Comments should be placed above code, or two spaces after inline code.
+A single space should follow the hash before the comment
+   - `x = "hi  # example comment`

 ### Data Prefixes